Paper 2024/1216

 Abstract

-Delegatable anonymous credentials (DACs) are anonymous credentials that allow a root issuer to delegate their credential-issuing power to secondary issuers who, in turn, can delegate further.
-This delegation, as well as credential showing, is carried out in a privacy-preserving manner, so that credential recipients and verifiers learn nothing about the issuers on the delegation chain.
-One particularly efficient approach to constructing DACs is due to Crites and Lysyanskaya (CT-RSA'19), based on mercurial signatures, which is a type of equivalence-class signatures.
-In contrast to previous approaches, this design is conceptually simple and does not require extensive use of non-interactive zero-knowledge proofs.
-Unfortunately, the ``CL-type'' DAC schemes proposed so far have a privacy limitation: if an adversarial issuer (even an honest-but-curious one) was part of an honest user's delegation chain, the adversary will be able to detect this fact (and identify the specific adversarial issuer) when an honest user shows its credential.
-This is because underlying mercurial signature schemes allow the owner of a secret key to detect when his key was used in a delegation chain.
-In this paper we show that it is possible to construct CL-type DACs that does not suffer from this privacy issue.
-We give a new mercurial signature scheme that provides adversarial public key class hiding; i.e. even if an adversarial signer participated in the delegation chain, the adversary won't be able to identify this fact.
-This is achieved by introducing structured public parameters which for each delegation level, enabling strong privacy features in DAC.
-Since the setup of these parameters also produces trapdoors that are problematic in privacy applications, we show how to overcome this problem by using techniques from updatable structured reference string in zero-knowledge proof systems (Groth et al. CRYPTO'18).
+Delegatable anonymous credentials (DACs) enable a root issuer to delegate credential-issuing power, allowing a delegatee to take a delegator role.
+To preserve privacy, credential recipients and verifiers should not learn anything about intermediate issuers in the delegation chain.
+One particularly efficient approach to constructing DACs is due to Crites and Lysyanskaya (CT-RSA '19).
+In contrast to previous approaches, it is based on mercurial signatures (a type of equivalence-class signature), offering a conceptually simple design that does not require extensive use of zero-knowledge proofs.
+Unfortunately, current constructions of ``CL-type'' DACs only offer a weak form of privacy-preserving delegation: if an adversarial issuer (even an honest-but-curious one) is part of a user's delegation chain, they can detect when the user shows its credential.
+This is because the underlying mercurial signature schemes allows a signer to identify his public key in a delegation chain.
+We propose CL-type DACs that overcome the above limitation based on a new mercurial signature scheme that provides adversarial public key class hiding which ensures that adversarial signers who participate in a user's delegation chain cannot exploit that fact to trace users.
+We achieve this introducing structured public parameters for each delegation level.
+Since the related setup produces critical trapdoors, we discuss techniques from updatable structured reference strings in zero-knowledge proof systems (Groth et al. CRYPTO '18) to guarantee the required privacy needs.
 In addition, we propose a simple way to realize revocation for CL-type DACs via the concept of revocation tokens.
 While we showcase this approach to revocation using our DAC scheme, it is generic and can be applied to any CL-type DAC system.
-Revocation is a feature that is largely unexplored and notoriously hard to achieve for DACs.
-However as it is a vital feature for any anonymous credential system, this can help to make DAC schemes more attractive for practical applications.
+Revocation is a vital feature that is largely unexplored and notoriously hard to achieve for DACs, thus providing revocation can help to make DAC schemes more attractive in practical applications.

 Metadata